balcortex/100_days_code_web_development/README.md

 ## Day 092 - 2023/12/09

 Today, I added a new functionality to the list: when the items are marked as done, they are moved to the end (and vice versa).

+## Day 093 - 2023/12/11

+Today I added two buttons that allow the user to move up/down any item in the list.